ChewyMochi/ip/docs/README.md

 ## FAQ
 **Q:** How do I transfer my data to another Computer? <br>
-**A:** Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A:** Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MochiBot home folder.